New Financial Aid Programs

 Undergraduate students who have exceptional financial need can receive a FSEOG grant, that does not need to be repaid, for anywhere between $100 and $4,000 a year.
 Students interested in this financial aid option should contact their school’s financial aid office to see if they meet the requirements and to learn how to apply.

 Academic Competitiveness Grant (ACG)

 This grant, that is not paid back, is given to first-year college students that graduated from high school after January 1, 2006 or second-year college students who graduated from high school after January 1, 2005.
 Students can receive up to $750 their first year and up to $1,300 their second year.
-Among other qualifications, students must be a Pell grant recipient, be at least a part-time student, and meet academic standards.
+Among other qualifications, students must be a Pell Grant recipient, be enrolled at least a part-time and meet academic standards.

 The National Science and Mathematics Access to Retain Talent Grant (National SMART Grant)

 SMART Grants are available for students in their third, fourth, or fifth (depending on circumstances) year of college.
-Students who are going to school at least part time, are eligible for a Pell grant, and are majoring in physical, life, or computer sciences, mathematics, technology, engineering, a critical foreign language, or a non-major single liberal arts program may be eligible for up to $4,000 each year, that does not need to be paid back.
+Students who are going to school at least part-time, are eligible for a Pell Grant and are majoring in physical, life or computer sciences, mathematics, technology, engineering, a critical foreign language or a non-major single liberal arts program may be eligible for up to $4,000 each year, that does not need to be paid back.
 There are other requirements that must be met and students can find out more through their school’s financial aid office.

 Iraq and Afghanistan Service Grant

 Students who are not eligible for a Pell Grant but have a parent or guardian in the U.S. Armed Forces who was killed in Iraq or Afghanistan after September 11, 2001 may be eligible for this grant.
 The student must be under the age of 24 or be enrolled in college at least part-time, at the time of the parent’s or guardian’s death.